Taylor Momsen: Modeling

+Momsen was signed with Ford Models at a very young age: "My parents signed me up with Ford [Modeling] at the age of two.
+No two-year-old wants to be working, but I had no choice.
+My whole life, I was in and out of school.
+I didn't have friends.
+I was working constantly and I didn't have a real life."

 In June 2008, at the age of 14, Momsen signed to IMG Models.
 She was the face of British fashion chain New Look for its spring/summer 2010 collection.
 After weeks of speculation about who would be the face of Madonna's 2010 fashion line "Material Girl", Momsen was announced on July 15, 2010.
 A week later, Momsen was announced as the model for John Galliano's new women's fragrance, scheduled to launch in autumn 2010.
 In 2010, she appeared in a video for Galliano's "Parlez-Moi d'Amour" fragrance ad campaign.

 Momsen is the face of Samantha Thavasa's handbag line.
 She has done multiple photoshoots, press events, and commercials.